Openhab-Nodes/website/content/en/developer/architecture.md

 {{< img src="/img/doc/state-storage.svg" >}}

-State in openHAB X is stored in two different types of databases.
+State in OHX is stored in two different types of databases.
 Time-Series data is stored in InfluxDB.
 State data like Thing States (identified by Thing-IDs), Thing Property States (identified by Thing-Property-IDs), IAM Refresh Tokens etc are stored in Redis.

 The Redis database is configured for 3 concurrent connections.
 Redis supports "namespacing" via numbered "databases".